 • What is the investigative feasibility of your proposed project?

-Contacting potential faculty advisors before submitting your application is advised so as to know whether they are accepting students or see viability in your plan of research.
+Contacting potential faculty advisors before submitting your application is strongly advised so as to know whether they are accepting students or see viability in your plan of research.

 Writing Sample